 It’s a u-turn from Finkel’s original stance.
 The New Yorker had told WBN talks would be put off until after the Wilder v Fury fight later this year, meaning hope springs for the fans.

-Whilst nothing concrete can be put in place though out of respect to Fury.
-An initial handshake between both parties, potentially on that 50-50 Hearn spoke of, would be a start.
+Whilst nothing concrete can be put in place out of respect to Fury.
+Hearn spoke of an initial handshake between both parties would be a start, potentially on that 50-50.

 A loss or draw would have had serious consequences for Wilder and see him locked out of the division as Joshua monopolized.